 1017W Sea Mist (see the “W”) looks very similar, but with slightly different tones and a rougher finish.

-It’s important to remember that every glaze is different and has its own personality!
-Some glazes are thicker and look very similar on different clay bodies, and some react differently in the kilns and can vary on different clay bodies.
-This is why we’ve put together some helpful info for you on our Colors page.
+It’s important to remember that every glaze is different and has its own personality.
+Some glazes are thicker and look very similar on different clay bodies, while others react differently in the kilns and can vary on different clay bodies.
+This is why we’ve put together some helpful info for you on our Color page.
 Each color has its own little gauge that tells you how much variation it is known to have, and if the finish is glossy, matte, crackle or satin.

 What About Glaze Finish?

 Different glazes have different finishes: matte, satin, crackle or glossy.
 Each type has its own personality and are desirable for different circumstances.